pybricks/pybricks.github.io/learn/making-programs/sound-light.md

 %}

 **Challenge #3.4.A: Guess the flag** ⸺ Create a program that shows different colors on the status light.
-Use wait blocks to show each color briefly.
+Use Wait Time blocks to show each color briefly.
 Take turns to make a light pattern that represents a country flag, and have your friend guess the country. **Discuss** ⸺ Many countries have flags with similar colors.
 How could you distinguish them?
 Perhaps you can show colors in a